-The DEIR focuses on potential negative effects of reliance on imports if the proposed project is rejected in favor of alternatives, while ignoring fuels exports from in-state refineries and conditions under which these exports occur.
+The DEIR describes potential GHG emissions resulting from imports for the proposed project while ignoring fuels exports from California refineries and conditions under which these exports occur.
 As a result the DEIR fails to disclose that crude refineries here are net fuels exporters, that their exports have grown as in-state and West Coast demand for petroleum fuels declined, and that the structural overcapacity resulting in this export emissions impact would not be resolved and could be worsened by the project.